tigerbeetle/tigerbeetle/docs/getting-started/cli-repl.md

 Now that you've created some accounts and transfers, you may want to dig into the [data model](../develop/data-modeling.md) to learn more about how to build with TigerBeetle.

-You can also take a look at the [Operations](../api-reference/operations/index.md) to see what else you can do with the REPL.
+You can also take a look at the [Request Types](../api-reference/requests/README.md) to see what else you can do with the REPL.